ADVANCING WOMEN'S RIGHTS AND ACHIEVING GENDER EQUALITY

 Global food security is fast becoming one of the most pressing challenges facing states today.
 The scope and the breadth of the issue encompasses all the peoples and the governments of the world and demography is the driving factor pushing it to the top of the agenda.

-The challenge facing us is to be able to feed the great mass of humanity in a sustainable manner and one that does not threaten the precarious balance of our ecosystems.
+The challenge facing us is to be able to feed humanity in a sustainable manner and one that does not threaten the precarious balance of our ecosystems.
 Climate change is the other defining source of stress with its manifold repercussions upon water access and supply, the spread of pests and disease and the potential for ever more extreme and unpredictable weather patterns.

 The UN estimated that almost one billion people are chronically hungry and malnourished in the world and over 6 million children die each year due to starvation.
 At the same time around 1 billion people around the world are suffering from obesity.
 Judging by current trends this number is set to rise in the near future.